 EUMETCast is EUMETSAT's primary dissemination mechanism for the near real-time delivery of satellite data and products generated by the EUMETSAT Application Ground Segment.
 Third-party data and products from partner organisations are also delivered by the system, which is based on Digital Video Broadcast (DVB) technology.

-Since 1 January 2015, EUMETCast Europe has been implemented with the second generation DVB-S2 standard, whereas the Africa service remains on DVB-S.
+Since 1 January 2015, EUMETCast Europe has been implemented with the second generation DVB-S2 standard.
+The Africa service has remained on DVB-S, but will evolve to DVB-S2 in 2018.

-For more information about EUMETCast and the services which it supports, please visit the 'EUMETCast' page on the EUMETSAT website (via 'Data' $\rightarrow$ 'Data Delivery').
+For more information about EUMETCast and the services which it supports, please visit the 'EUMETCast' page on the EUMETSAT website (via 'Data' \rightarrow 'Data Delivery').